-The summer markets are bursting with berries, stone fruit and fresh tomatoes.
+The summer markets are bursting with berries, stone fruit, and fresh tomatoes.
 With the overload of delicious blueberries and wild blackberries, e sometimes forget about the more humble harvests.
 Cabbage springs into season in summer and has a lengthy season lasting over 6 months depending on the climate.
 Cabbage is also packed full of antioxidants and is an easy addition to summer salads, BBQs and stir-fries.
-I’m sharing one of my favourite recipes -Creamy Summer Slaw with a Yogurt Dressing, adapted from My New Roots Sarah Brittons’s Cookbook Naturally Nourished.
+I’m sharing one of my favourite recipes -Creamy Summer Coleslaw Recipe with Yogurt Dressing, adapted from My New Roots Sarah Brittons’s Cookbook Naturally Nourished.
 Her version is a beautiful creamy autumn slaw, using seasonal Brussels sprouts and apple.
 I’ve revamped it to suit the summer months, showcasing one of the most undervalued vegetables on our shelves – cabbage of course.

 “The impressive amount of antioxidant phytonutrients in cabbage is one key reason why cabbage intake is liked to decreased risk of cardiovascular disease.
 Red cabbage is especially high in anthocyanin which provides cardiovascular protection.”